Dan Harper: Career

 2025 marked Harper's sixth season with BMW.
 He took his inaugural 24-hour race victory in the 2025 Dubai 24 Hour alongside Max Hesse, Darren Leung, Ben Tuck and Al Faisal Al Zubair at Al Manar Racing by Team WRT.

-He contested a first campaign in the IMSA SportsCar Championship alongside Hesse at Paul Miller Racing.
+Harper contested a first campaign in the IMSA SportsCar Championship alongside Hesse at Paul Miller Racing.
 They took GTD PRO class victories at Indianapolis and Petit Le Mans en-route to being crowned the 2025 Michelin Endurance Cup champions.

 Harper was also a race-winner on a one-off British GT return at Silverstone alongside Leung, with whom he also contested selected rounds of the GT World Challenge Europe.
 He teamed with ROWE Racing for his fourth attempt at the 24 Hours of Spa and joined the Intercontinental GT Challenge grid at Suzuka.

 Harper is a full member of the British Racing Drivers' Club.
 He was previously part of the BRDC SuperStars programme and Motorsport UK Academy's Team UK programme.